-NO. 7807414

-NOTICE OF

-LOCAL LEGISLATION

-TO WHOM IT MAY

-CONCER N: Notice is

-hereby given Notice is

-hereby Groves Water

-Control District, Palm Beach

-Country, amending ch.
-99425, Laws of Florida;

-amending the district's election procedures; clarifying

-that the power of the district

-with respect to roadways

-and roads it is not limited to

-roads shown on the replat of

-Loxinatchee Groves and

-clarifying that the levying of

-assessments by the district

-is pursuant to Chapter 298,

-Florida Statutes or this act

-and eliminating references to

-other types of assessments;

-providing a procedure for

-the dedication of roads to

-the district; amending the

-permitting of culverts, other

-drainage systems, bridges

-or culvert crossings and

-providing procedures when

-such bridges or culvert

-crossings restrict the normal

-conveyance of water within

-the district's canals;

-providing that special

-assessments are not limited

-to roads and roadways but

-may be levied for district

-improvements; providing that

-the issuance of special

-assessment bonds are not

-limited to roads and

-roadways but may be used

-for district improvements;

-and providing a limitation on

-the district's Itability for thirdparty use of district lands

-inghis of way, works and

-easements; providing an

-effective date.
+An act relating to the Loxahatchee Groves Water Control District, Palm Beach Country; amending ch.
+99-425, Laws of Florida; amending the district's election procedures: clarifying that the power of the district with respect to roadways and roads it is not limited to roads shown on the epolat of Loxahatchee Groves and clarifying that the levying of assessments by the district is pursuant to Chapter 298, Florida Statutes of this act and eliminating references to other types of assessments; providing a procedure for the dedication of roads to the district; amending the district; amending the permitting of culverts other drainage systems, bridges or culvert crossings estrict the normal conveyance of water within the district's canals; providing that special assessment bonds are not limited to roads and roadways but may be used for district improvements; providing a limitation on the district's liability for third-party use of district lands, rights of way, works and effective date.

 Loxahatchee Groves

 Water Control District

 P. O. Box 407

 Loxahatchee, FL 33470

-PUB: The Palm Beach Post

-December 12, 2003
+DUB: The Palm Beach Post December 12, 2003